Representation of Injured Persons

 Filing a lawsuit or making a claim based on sexual abuse is extremely difficult for any survivor.
 Confronting the fact that sexual abuse occurred is traumatizing for survivors and their loved ones.
 As Oregon sexual abuse lawyers, we recognize that our clients are uniquely brave individuals who deserve compassion and care.
 Initially, it will likely be overwhelming and frightening to consider filing a civil lawsuit.
 Our job is to assist you to overcome your fears and empower you to take action against the people who are responsible for perpetrating these horrific acts.

-The lawyers at Olson Brooksby use the tools provided to us by the Oregon Rules of Civil Procedure, such as depositions, document discovery, and motion practice.
-These tools allow us to work to uncover any systemic failures or cover-ups that left you vulnerable and may pose risks to other potential victims.
-We are uniquely skilled at developing the factual support we need to achieve a favorable settlement or, if necessary, to pursue a jury trial on behalf of our abused clients who deserve restitution.
+The sexual abuse lawyers at Olson Brooksby use the tools provided to us by the Oregon Rules of Civil Procedure, such as depositions, document discovery, and motion practice.
+These tools allow us to work to uncover any systemic failures or cover-ups that left you vulnerable and may pose risks to other potential sexual abuse victims and survivors.
+We are uniquely skilled at developing the factual support we need to achieve a favorable settlement or, if necessary, to pursue a jury trial on behalf of our sexual abuse clients who deserve restitution.
 While representing survivors of sexual abuse, we have uncovered evidence that has led to additional claims of negligent training and supervision, and even evidence to support allegations of punitive damages.

 We believe in holding perpetrators of sexual abuse accountable, to the fullest extent possible under civil law.
-If you are a sexual abuse survivor, please know that the abuse was not, and is never, your fault.
+Sexual abuse can, and does, happen to anyone, regardless of circumstances.
+Sexual abuse happens to people of all genders, all races, and all ages.
+It is normal to worry that you will not be believed, or even that you will be blamed for what happened to you.
+If you are a sexual abuse survivor, please know that sexual abuse is never your fault.

-Sexual assault usually happens when you least expect it and can involve offensive unwanted touching, molestation, incest, rape, attempted rape, and other sexual offenses.
+Sexual assault usually happens when you least expect it and can take many forms, including, but not limited to: offensive unwanted touching, molestation, incest, rape, attempted rape, and other sexual offenses.

 After a sexual assault, a survivor may incur expenses for emergency department visits, doctor’s visits, sessions with therapists or psychologists, and more.
 The costs of a sexual assault--both monetary and psychological--can vary on a case-by-case basis.
 By hiring our Oregon sexual abuse lawyers, you may be able to obtain recovery for some, or all, of these expenses through a civil lawsuit.

-Only an experienced Oregon civil sexual abuse lawyer can advise survivors about their rights under Oregon civil sexual abuse law and the reasonable range of compensation for the case.
-The best results are generally obtained by lawyers who have actually taken sexual abuse cases to trial.
-Most lawyers in Oregon have not actually tried a sexual abuse case.
-The lawyers at Olson Brooksby have, and we are uniquely positioned to help you value your case.
+We are one of the few Oregon sexual abuse injury law firms with a lawyer who has actually taken sexual abuse cases to trial.
+Our experienced sexual abuse lawyers are uniquely positioned to help you value your case.
 We work for survivors of sexual abuse to obtain the fullest amount of compensation possible.

 If you are a survivor of sexual abuse, it is important that you select a sexual assault or sexual abuse lawyer who will give you and your case the individualized, unique attention you deserve.
 Our Oregon sexual abuse lawyers are dedicated to our sexual abuse clients, and we will treat you and your case with care and sensitivity, while working tenaciously on your behalf.